burnt-labs/email-wallet/README.md

 npx task buildProver
 ```

 in case you run into any issues building the prover, refer to the [rapidsnark README](https://github.com/iden3/rapidsnark-old/blob/main/README.md) for more information.
-It is highly likely that you are missing to build tools such as `cmake` or `libgmp`.
+It is highly likely that you are missing build tools such as `cmake` or `libgmp`.

 and then cd back to the main directory and run: